Overview

 3

 This course provides opportunities to practice intermediate welding skills.
-Students develop practical skills in oxyfuel cutting, as well as cutting and gouging using the plasma arc and carbon arc processes.
+Students will perform gas metal arc welding (GMAW), flux-cored arc welding (FCAW) and metal-cored arc welding (MCAW) in multiple positions on mild steel., as well as cutting and gouging using the plasma arc and carbon arc processes.
 Students also perform gas metal arc welding (GMAW), flux-cored arc welding (FCAW) and metal-cored arc welding (MCAW) on aluminum and mild steel.
 In addition, students observe and explain the submerged arc welding (SAW) process.

 3